-- 1. This Development and Financial Contributions Policy was adopted by Hutt City Council on 4 June 2024.
-It will apply to all resource consents, building consents, certificates of acceptance and service connections applied for from 1 July 2024.
-The previous policies shall continue to apply for all complete resource or building consents and authorisations for service connections submitted to the Council before 1 July 2024. - 2.
-Council will review the policy on a three-yearly basis and may update it at shorter intervals if necessary.
+- This Development and Financial Contributions Policy was adopted by Hutt City Council on 4 June 2024, amended on 27 June 20251.
+It will apply to all resource consents, building consents, certificates of acceptance and service connections applied for from 1 July 2025.
+The previous policies shall continue to apply for all complete resource or building consents and authorisations for service connections submitted to the Council before 1 July 2025. - Council will review the policy on a three-yearly basis and may update it at shorter intervals if necessary.
 See the Council website www.huttcity.govt.nz for further information.